 - At the core of numerous chiropractic miracle stories is a concept known as “vertebral subluxation.”
 When chiropractors use this phrase, they refer to mechanical compression and irritation to spinal joints and nerves.

 Case in point: the very first chiropractic patient in history was named William Harvey Lillard, who experienced difficulty hearing due to compression of the nerves leading to his ears.
-He was treated by “the founder of chiropractic care”, David.
-D. Palmer, who gave Lillard spinal adjustments in order to reduce destruction nerve compressions and restore his hearing.
-After doing extensive research about physiology, Palmer believed that Lillard’s hearing loss was due to a misalignment that blocked the spinal nerves which control the inner ear (an example of vertebral subluxation).
+He was treated by “the founder of chiropractic care,” David.
+D. Palmer, who gave Lillard spinal adjustments in order to reduce destructive nerve compressions and restore his hearing.
+After doing extensive research about physiology, Palmer believed that Lillard’s hearing loss was due to a misalignment that blocked the spinal nerves that controlled the inner ear (an example of vertebral subluxation).
 Palmer went on to successfully treat other patients and eventually trained other practitioners how to do the same.
 The first college of chiropractic was founded in 1897 and named after Palmer, called the Palmer Chiropractic School & Cure.